maximqaxd/The-Simpsons-Hit-and-Run/README.md

 To install the port simply copy the contents of the installation folder to `sdmc:/switch/simpsons` on the Switch or `ux0:/data/simpsons` on the Vita.

-Finally download the [latest release](https://github.com/ZenoArrows/The-Simpsons-Hit-and-Run/releases) or this port and copy it to your console.
+Finally download the [latest release](https://github.com/ZenoArrows/The-Simpsons-Hit-and-Run/releases) of this port and copy it to your console.
 On the Switch you simply the NRO into the same folder as the game data (`sdmc:/switch/simpsons`), on the Vita you can copy the VPK file anywhere and install it using [VitaShell](https://github.com/TheOfficialFloW/VitaShell).

 # Multi-Language support